-The easiest way to clean the gravel in your tank is through the use of a gravel vacuum, which can be purchased at a reasonable price at any aquarium supply store.
-The ease with which they help you clean your tank is worth the investment.
+The easiest way to clean the gravel in your tank is through the use of a gravel vacuum, which can be purchased at a reasonable price.
+This is the one I recommend, from a brand called Hygger The ease with which they help you clean your tank is worth the investment.

 Watch this video below to find out how quickly you can clean your aquarium without too much disruption to your plants or fish:

 A flocculant is a liquid treatment you can add to your aquarium to increase water clarity.

 This substance works by encouraging the fine particles of your aquarium to clump together, making them easier for your aquarium to pick up through its regular cleaning cycle.

 You can purchase flocculant at a low price from almost anywhere, from a pool supply store to some grocery chains.
 When using this in your tank, be sure to follow all instructions specific to that particular brand’s manufacturer.

 3. Treat With Algae Remover

 In most cases, you should be able to use any standard liquid algae remover in your tank to remove the cause of your algae bloom.
 Manufacturers design these removers to cover various common aquarium algae, from green spots to filamentous algae.

 If this doesn’t feel thorough enough, you can use various online resources to identify which specific algae you believe to be responsible for your cloudy water and dusty leaves.